IETF-Hackathon/pqc-certificates/providers/nist-acvts-generator/readme.md

 - Tools accomodate OIDs for FIPS 204 & FIPS 205 algorithms
 - **Still cannot assert any claims to the NIST code**; still would be good to have  NIST engineer verify that we're using the NIST code properly
 - Drafted an updated GitHub Actions file; not familiar with GitHub Actions, though, so need help with that part also
+- Also, I still need to amend the ACVP-Server code; relevant source packages do not specify version bounds for dependencies, which results in inconsistent version, and for me, that means compilation errors!
+I added minimum versions to some dependencies, which fixes my problem; again, would be good to discuss with NIST POCs about merging these changes (or something similar)